tsupplis/zxccp/zxccp.md

-*ZXCC v0.5.8-ts*
+*ZXCCP v0.5.8-ts*

-   zxcc is a wrapper for the Hi-Tech C CP/M compiler, allowing it to be used as a cross-compiler under UNIX.
+   zxccp is a wrapper for the Hi-Tech C CP/M compiler, allowing it to be used as a cross-compiler under UNIX.
 Version 0.5.0 also works with the build tools necessary to assemble CP/M 3 (MAC, RMAC, LINK, GENCOM).